 When will the golf course controversy be over?

 As long as there exists even the slightest possibility that either golf course property could be redeveloped into residential or commercial square footage, speculative developers will try to pillage the land.
-We can relax only if the land is put into a perpetual conservation easement.
+We can relax only if and when the land is put into a perpetual conservation easement.

 What is the status of both properties?